armory/documentation/_spinnaker_install_admin_guides/install-on-eks.md

 ## Create a `kubeconfig` file for Halyard/Spinnaker

-Spinnaker will be installed in its own namespace in your AWS cluster.
+Spinnaker will be installed in its own namespace in your AWS/EKS cluster.
 For the purposes of this document, we will be installing Spinnaker in the `spinnaker-system` namespace; you're welcome to use a different namespace for this.

 We're going to create the following: